EchoAlign: Bridging Generative and Discriminative Learning under Noisy Labels: EchoAlign

 \section{EchoAlign}

 The EchoAlign framework tackles the challenge of noisy labels in supervised learning.
-It comprises two primary components: (1) EchoMod modifies data instances to align them better with their potentially incorrect labels.
-(2) EchoSelect selects the most reliable modified instances, creating a cleaner, more consistent training dataset, which is used to train a general neural network.
+It comprises two primary components: \textbf{(1)} EchoMod modifies instances using controllable generative models, ensuring alignment with noisy labels while preserving intrinsic characteristics. \textbf{(2)} EchoSelect selects original instances with correct labels, maintaining a balanced distribution between original and modified data.

+Figure~\ref{framework} illustrates the framework of EchoAlign.
+Specifically, EchoMod utilizes controllable generative models (CGMs) to perform instance modifications based on noisy labels, while EchoSelect applies feature similarity evaluation to strategically filter instances, preserving original instances that are likely clean and adopting modified instances to ensure label alignment.
+The integration of these modules effectively addresses the characteristic and distribution shifts introduced by label noise.